Questions to ask and things to look for when searching for a humane breeder

 At AHS, we always encourage adoption first, but we also know that families in search of specific traits may turn to breeders.
 The choice is yours, but make sure you're looking for signs the animals are treated well, researching breeder history, and asking all the right questions — starting with these five.

-If the answer is "no," its likely they have something to hide.
-This would be a good reason to look elsewhere. - Can I meet the litter of puppies and their mother?
+If the answer is "no," it's likely they have something to hide.
+This would be a good reason to look elsewhere. - Can I meet the litter of puppies or kittens and their mother?

 What to expect of responsible breeders

 To ensure you're not supporting inhumane breeding practices or commercial puppy mills, it's critical that you thoroughly research any of your potential breeders.
-At minimum, ensure the breeder is licensed, request to tour their breeding facility, and be sure to ask questions (like the ones above) to ensure they comply with expectations of responsible breeders.
+At minimum, request to tour their breeding facility, view inspection records, and be sure to ask questions (like the ones above) to ensure they comply with expectations of responsible breeders.

 Responsible breeders should: